 First identify certain wooded areas that may be more appropriate than others for growing the desired crop.
 Choose a northerly aspect and well drained site for ginseng production.
-A bit more flexible on the mushroom site (but, place it where access is good).
+There can be a bit more flexibility on the mushroom site (but, place it where access is good).
 And, are there sites that are best for just producing timber (soils, aspect, slope position)?
 Select crop trees to create appropriate shade levels.
 Thin.
 Plant ginseng by planned method.
 Inoculate mushroom logs in an identified area.

-Section 8: Agroforestry and Wildlife
+Chapter 8: Agroforestry and Wildlife